Mr Hersh Deo

 "Spire Norwich Hospital delivers a very high quality of care - before, during and after your stay.
 This reflects my own practice and reassures me that I am consistently doing the best for my patients."

-I am skilled at knee and hip replacements as well as partial knee replacements.
-I practice evidence based medicine and always use implants based on their long term performance according to the National Joint Registry (NJR).
+I am skilled at knee and hip replacements, as well as partial knee replacements.
+I practice evidence-based medicine and always use implants based on their long term performance according to the National Joint Registry (NJR).
 I will also use the best bearing surfaces to ensure long term survival of the implants.
-I keep up-to-date with recent advances and I am proficient at implanting a fourth generation total knee replacement, which matches the movements of a normal knee.
-The uni-compartment knee (partial or half knee) that I use has the lowest revision rate and best long term survival according to the National Joint Registry (NJR).
-I am the regional expert in patello-femoral joint replacement and have performed over 100 patella stabilistaions for instability.
+I keep up-to-date with recent advances and I am proficient at implanting a 4th generation total knee replacement, which matches the movements of a normal knee.
+The uni-compartment knee (partial or half knee) that I use has the lowest revision rate and best long term survival according to the NJR.
+I am the regional expert in patello-femoral joint replacement and have performed over 100 patella stabilistaions for instability with a 0% re-dislocation rate.
 I use a range of techniques to repair or regenerate articular cartilage, including micro-fracture, use of collagen matrix and autologous transplants.

 Number of procedures to date: Total knee replacement 1,000; Partial knee replacement 250; Total hip replacement 500; Knee arthroscopy 1,600; Patello femoral joint replacements 25; Patella stabilisation 100.